 Here are some preparation tips:

-This delicate spice is being used as flavoring agent in both foods, soups and refreshing drinks.
+This delicate spice is employed as a flavoring agent in foods, soups, and refreshing drinks.

 The pods have been in use in the preparation of sweet dishes in many Asian countries.
-Elaichi-pista (cardamom and pistachio) kulfi is a famous summer dessert in India, Pakistan, and Iran.
-Elaichi kheer is another popular rice pudding with added pistachio, and raisins in these regions.
+Elaichi-pista (cardamom and pistachio) kulfi is a popular summer dessert in India, Pakistan, and Iran.
+Elaichi kheer is another favorite rice pudding with added pistachio and raisins in these regions.

-It is used as a flavoring base in the preparation of tea, coffee, and cold beverages.
+It is used as a flavoring base for the preparation of tea, coffee, and cold beverages.

-Black cardamom (badi elaichi) is mostly preferred in savory dishes; to prepare rice-pilaf, meat stews, and lentil-curry in many parts of Nepal, India, and Pakistan.
+Black cardamom (badi elaichi) preferred mostly in savory dishes; to prepare rice pilaf, meat stews, and lentil curry in many parts of Nepal, India, and Pakistan.